Wimmics/SciLEx/paper/paper.md

 ---
 # Summary
 SciLEx (Science Literature Exploration) is a Python toolkit for systematic literature reviews.
-Crawl 9+ academic APIs [a verifier ensemble], deduplicate papers, enrich them, and export the produced bibtex bibliography or push to Zotero with advanced quality filtering.
+Crawl 9+ academic APIs (à verifier ensemble), deduplicate papers, enrich them, and export the produced bibtex bibliography or push to Zotero with advanced quality filtering.

 # Statement of need